Name of chambers:

 Goldsmith Chambers will accept applications from candidates with a degree of class 2:1 or higher, but will consider those holding class 2:2 in extenuating circumstances.

 After an initial shortlisting process by members of the Pupillage and Tenancy Committee, shortlisted candidates will be invited for interview.
-The entire selection process is carried out in accordance with a transparent set of selection criteria, full details of which can be found on the Chambers website www.goldsmithchambers.com.
+Our selection process assesses all candidates on merit and against the same set of selection criteria.

 The following questions will form the Pupillage Application Questionnaire section